Understanding Physical Dynamics with Counterfactual World Modeling: Structure extraction details and results

-\paragraph{Single Spelke object extraction} To extract the Spelke object at a pixel location $(i,j)$ of a static image, we first create an action that simulates counterfactual motion by taking the patch at location $(i,j)$ and creating a new frame that is largely blank, but in which the content of the patch has been copied (e.g. translated) to a new location $(i\!+\!\epsilon_1, j\!+\!\epsilon_2)$, where $\epsilon_1,\epsilon_2$ are location offsets randomly sampled within a radius $r\!>\!0$.
+To extract the Spelke object at a pixel location $(i,j)$ of a static image, we first create an intervention that simulates counterfactual motion by taking the patch at location $(i,j)$ and creating a new frame that is largely blank, but in which the content of the patch has been copied (e.g. translated) to a new location $(i\!+\!\epsilon_1, j\!+\!\epsilon_2)$, where $\epsilon_1,\epsilon_2$ are location offsets randomly sampled within a radius $r\!>\!0$.
 We set $r$ to a fixed fraction (0.2) of the input image size.
-In addition, we can optionally create the appearance of stopping the counterfactual motion at a location $(i',j')$ by directly copying the patch at that location to the same location in the action without offset (or equivalently $r\!=\!0$).
+In addition, we can optionally create the appearance of stopping the counterfactual motion at a location $(i',j')$ by directly copying the patch at that location to the same location in the intervention without offset (or equivalently $r\!=\!0$).
 Adding the stop-motion patch allows the counterfactual query to isolate a single object, especially in a cluttered scene with multiple objects adjacent to and stacked on top of one another.
-In practice, we find that different random choices of motion offset and stop-motion patches could potentially yield different counterfactual motion results.
-We sample 4 different actions per pixel location, compute flows for the counterfactual motion, average the flow manitudes of the different samples, and then threshold the mean flow magnitude map at 0.5 to obtain the binary segmentation map at pixel location $(i,j)$.
+In practice, different random choices of motion offset and stop-motion patches could potentially yield different counterfactual motion results.
+We sample 4 different interventions per pixel location, compute flow for the counterfactual motion, average the flow magnitudes of the different samples, and then threshold the mean flow magnitude map at 0.5 to obtain the binary segmentation map at pixel location $(i,j)$.
 We can use CWM to estimate optical flows, following procedures described in section \ref{supp_flow}.
 For faster extraction, we use RAFT \cite{teed2020raft} to estimate the optical flows of different samples.

-We also find that the above procedure can be repeated iteratively to further refine the segments.
-Once a tentative segmentation map is obtained, we can sample more patches within the segment and add them to the action to simulate better counterfactual motion.
+We also find that the above procedure can be repeated iteratively to refine the segments further.
+Once a tentative segmentation map is obtained, we can sample more patches within the segment and add them to the intervention to simulate better counterfactual motion.
 At each iteration, we sample one patch within the segment and add it to the set of patches that simulates counterfactual motion.
 We additionally sample one patch outside the segment and add it to the set of stop-motion patches that simulates stopping the counterfactual motion.
 We set the number of iterations to 3 by default.

 While the predictor $\Psi$ is trained with input resolution $224\!\times\!224$, Spelke object can be extracted at a different resolution by simply interpolating the position encoding correspondingly.
 We extract zero-shot segmentations on COCO training images at resolution $480\!\times\!480$ using the ViT-B/8 CWM model.